hph/stocks/README.md

 Usage example
 -------------

-To get the current stock quotes for a few companies:
+To get some data for AAPL (Apple Inc.), you could enter the following command:

     $ python stocks.py aapl sl1p2mwt8

-At March 20 2012 this command printed:
+On March 20 2012 this command returned:

                      Symbol: AAPL
                  Last trade: 605.96